mainwp/mainwp/readme.txt

 = 3.2.2 - 12-30-16 =
 * Fixed: An issue with adding a new child site when a group is not selected
 * Fixed: An issue with updating translations in the Updates Overview widget
-* Fixed: An issue with sorting sites by a group name in Manage Sites table
+* Fixed: An issue with sorting sites by a group name on the Manage Sites table
 * Fixed: An issue with creating groups on the Add New Site form
 * Added: The ability to dismiss the Tour notices - [Trello Card](https://trello.com/c/nJfApKsn/48-hide-tours)
 * Added: plugin changelog link into the email notification